 Dear Sobatech community,

-As you might know, Sobatech always proclaims to be thé specialist in creating homogeneous masses.
+As you might know, Sobatech always proclaims to be thé specialist in creating homogeneous foods.
 Put differently, we claim to constantly deliver a consistent product quality.
 But what is homogeneity and how do we actually measure constant consistency?

 - 10 minutes on a batch mixer

 - A pass through a Sobatech continuous mixer including low shear tooling

 - A pass through a Sobatech continuous mixer including wing-shaped tooling (high shear)

 Please see below pictures for the results.

 The darker spots show lumps of product and/or other inconsistencies.